CarlosLRamirez/CarlosLRamirez.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-Hello, Carlos here, I live in Guatemala, and just want to share a little bit of my interest, projects and experiences.

-### My story

-I'll tell you later, I'm still thinking about it.. stay tune.
+Hello, Carlos here, I'm a network engineer who landed in project management.
+I live in Guatemala.
+My main interest are networking, cloud computing, IoT and programming.